WesKwong/toyGPT/README.md

-# Learn-to-Code-Transformer
+# toyGPT
-A repo for me to learn to code Transformer.
+A character-level toy GPT based on the GPT-2 architecture.